 We have designed one-of-a-kind cakes for rock legends (and their children), football stars, and celebrated artists.

 Honey Crumb's owner, Carla Schier, is a South African-born German citizen who has lived on three continents and happily calls the U.S. her forever home.
-She entered the world of journalism as a copy editor in Johannesburg soon after completing her graduate studies in Environmental Policy at the University of St Andrews (UK).
-Her enthusiasm for the cave-like environment of the editing pool quickly waned, and she found herself making another major transcontinental move and switching careers to women's healthcare and midwifery.
+Her journey to the world of pastry arts was a circuitous path, to put it mildly.
+At 24, she completed her graduate studies in Environmental Policy at the University of St Andrews (UK), and became a college lecturer specializing in post-colonial Africa and the environmental history of the twentieth century.
+She briefly ventured into the world of journalism as a copy editor in Johannesburg, but her enthusiasm for the cave-like environment of the editing pool quickly waned.
+She found herself making another major transcontinental move, to the state of Maine, and switching careers to women's healthcare and midwifery.
 A few years down the line, with career burnout on the horizon yet again, she began baking in the evenings for hands-on fun -- creating fanciful cakes for friends and family that were an expression of her lifelong fascination with the visual arts.